 In 2012, I published The Melody Lingers On, the story of my Nolan grandparents and my mother, Patty, the youngest of eight sisters.
 I was excited to write them onto center stage, to show them off to my family and friends, who were delighted with their performance.

 My life was a story, too, adventurous and unpredictable, and I wanted to tell it in order to make sense of it all.
 My Pilot: A Story of War, Love and ALS, is a tribute to my husband, Bernard, who flew the F4 Phantom fighter in Vietnam and later flew for Pan Am, Delta and the Air National Guard.
 My Pilot: A Story of War, Love, and ALS has won 3 awards: The Independent Press Award, The Military Writers Society of America’s Silver Metal Award, and the NYC Big Book Award.
 Writing about my life with Bernie was a long and satisfying journey that has mitigated my grief, and tempered it with a large dose of gratitude.

 The great artist and teacher at the Art Students’ League of NY, Robert Henri (1865-1929) told his students to find out what they really liked, find out what was really important to them.
 “Then sing your song,” he said.

 And I’m happy to say that’s exactly what I am doing.

-Sarajane’s essays have appeared in The New York Times and the Christian Science Monitor and her devotionals in several books, including, Love is a Verb.
-A painter of Eastern Long Island landscapes and retired teacher, she now lives in New Jersey and has two children, seven grandchildren and one great-grand daughter.
+My essays have appeared in The New York Times and the Christian Science Monitor and my devotionals in several books, including, Love is a Verb.
+I showed my paintings at different venues on Long Island such as Gallery East of East Hampton, New York.
+At age 42, I became a teacher of reading and writing in the Riverhead School District in Riverhead, New York, where I taught for 23 years.
+I live in West Caldwell, New Jersey and have two children, seven grandchildren and one great-grand daughter.